Skip to main content

 How does IACUC exemption work?

-If you believe your project would qualify for exemption from IACUC oversight, fill out the CUVCSC exemption application and send it to Carol Frederick (Section Supervisor, Clinical Trials).
+If you believe your project would qualify for exemption from IACUC oversight, fill out the CUVCSC exemption application and send it to Carol Frederick (Clinical Trials and Operations Project Team Manager).
 She will forward your application to the committee and then let you know the outcome.

 What's the process for consent forms?